L-Blondy/up-fetch/README.md

 }))
 ```

-Check out the the [API Reference](#%EF%B8%8F-api-reference) for the full list of options
+Check out the the [API Reference](#%EF%B8%8F-api-reference) for the full list of options.

 ### ✔️ Simple Query Parameters

-👎 With raw fetch:
+🤔 With raw fetch:

 ```ts
 fetch(